Poet (film): Production

-Darezhan Omirbayev conceived the idea for the screenplay, when he was reading a short story The Author’s Evening by Herman Hesse, whose lead character was an artist.
+Darezhan Omirbayev conceived the idea for the screenplay, when he was reading a short story The Author’s Evening by Hermann Hesse, whose lead character was an artist.

 Release

-The film had its world premiere at thr 34th Tokyo International Film Festival on 31 October 2021, where it won the best director award.
+The film had its world premiere at the 34th Tokyo International Film Festival on 31 October 2021, where it won the best director award.
 It was invited at 72nd Berlin International Film Festival in 'Forum section'.
 On 18 August 2022, the film was screened at 46th Hong Kong International Film Festival in Global Vision section of World Cinema.
 On 21 October 2022, it was screened at the 2022 Vienna International Film Festival in Features section.
 In November 2022, it was invited at the Lisbon & Sintra Film Festival 2022, where it won the Best Film award.